 Security Risk Group Intelligence

-During fiscal year 2002-2003 the Department of Correction Unified School District #1 provided education services to more than 10,566 inmates, approximately 31 percent of the inmate population with 629 GED’s awarded, two with honors, along with 718 vocational modules completed.
-Religious services provided 84,000 hours of chaplain time, while volunteers donated more than 148,593 hours.
-Transition programs for offenders have significantly increased and ten career fairs were held throughout the district in an attempt to bridge the gap from incarceration to community.
-Also, 71,093 inter-agency inmate moves were carried out to safely and effectively manage the population.
+The Department of Correction Unified School District #1 provided education services to more than 10,566 inmates, approximately 31 percent of the inmate population with 629 GED’s awarded, two with honors, along with 718 vocational modules completed.
+Religious services provided 84,000 hours of chaplain time, while volunteer donated more than 148,593 hours.
+Transition programs for offenders have significantly increased and ten career fairs were held throughout the district as part of the Department’s commitment to offer opportunities that support the successful community reintegration of offenders.
+Over the course of the year 71,093 inter-agency inmate moves were carried out to safely and effectively manage the population.

 Information Reported as Required by State Statute